Table of Contents

 They must look at things from different perspectives and think of different ways of getting the audience’s attention.

 Besides the skills mentioned above, copywriters need to showcase good research competency.
-Technical knowledge about certain products will help, but you need to know how to find information if you do not know everything.
+Technical knowledge about specific products will help, but you need to know how to find information if you do not know everything.

 On the other hand, copyeditors do not necessarily require this skill since they work mainly with checking already written based on the formats and guidelines.